Norway Company Registration: Guide For Business Owners

 • A partnership agreement must be signed by each participant in a partnership.

-• Yearly meetings are required to be convened for approving the partnership’s yearly reports and any resolutions outlined in the articles of association on a yearly basis.
+• Yearly meetings are required for approving the partnership’s yearly reports.

 • According to the requirements of the Norwegian Companies Registry, annual filings must be completed.